 When done correctly, videos can help your clients see you in a different light.
-Whether you want to be funny, establish yourself as experts in your field, or showcase your company’s commitment to its values, videos can help you accomplish this.
+Whether you want to be funny, establish yourself as an expert in your field, or showcase your company’s commitment to its values, videos can help you accomplish this.

 In order to really cement your brand’s voice, all of your videos should be consistent, and they should also match the tone and messages of your other marketing campaigns.
 You can accomplish this in a few ways, such as using a spokesperson or someone who is the “face” of your company (think Jared from Subway), or by telling a continuous story throughout your videos.

 Finally, the ultimate goal with video marketing, or any marketing, is to increase your bottom line.
 You want your marketing strategy to be as effective as possible, and video marketing can do that for you.

 Studies show that 64% of consumers will make a purchase after watching branded content.
 More than just encouraging people to make a purchase, video marketing is also used to generate quality leads.
 It’s been shown that video marketing can help nurture leads and drive traffic by up to 300%.